-Ellzy currently serves as the Clinical Champion for MHS GENESIS, the Department of Defense’s new electronic health record.
-In this role, he advises and assists Defense Health Agency leadership on all matters pertaining to MHS GENESIS as it applies to clinical policy and procedures.
+Ellzy currently serves as the MHS GENESIS Clinical Functional Champion at the Defense Health Agency.
+In this role, he advises and assists Defense Health Agency leadership on all matters pertaining to the Department of Defense's new electronic health record (MHS GENESIS) as it applies to clinical policy and procedures.
 These duties include collaborating with the Veterans Health Administration.

-In addition, Ellzy serves as associate faculty at the Fort Belvoir Family Medicine Residency, where he teaches and maintains a full-scope clinical practice including outpatient care, inpatient care and obstetrics.
+In addition, Ellzy serves as associate faculty at the Fort Belvoir Family Medicine Residency, where he teaches and maintains clinical practice.
 As an assistant professor of medicine, Ellzy instructs medical students during clinical rotations at Fort Belvoir Community Hospital with the Uniformed Services University of the Health Sciences.